valeriaRaffuzzi/SCONE/docs/User Manual.rst

 * dataType: determines type of nuclear data used.
 Can only be ``ce``
 * XSdata: keyword to the name of the nuclearDataHandle used
 * precursors (*optional*, default = 0): 1 for true; 0 for false; include
   delayed neutrons in time-dependent calculations.
 NB!
-Must currently be set in collision estimator as well.
+It must currently be set in the collision operator as well.
 * useImplicit (*optional*, default = 0): 1 for true; 0 for false; implicit
-  treatment instead of analog in time-dependent calculations
+  treatment instead of analog in time-dependent calculations.
+NB!
+This requires the neutronCekineticimp collision operator.
 * seed (*optional*): initial seed for the pseudo random number generator
 * outputFile (*optional*, default = 'output'): name of the output file
 * outputFormat (*optional*, default = ``asciiMATLAB``): type of output file.